alecri/one-stage-dosresmeta/README.md

     devtools::install_github("alecri/dosresmeta")

 This repository contains:
-- `one-stage.R`, an R script to reproduce the main findings.
+- `one-stage.R`, an R script to reproduce the main findings;
+- `coffee_mort_add.rda`, rda data used in the second practical example.

 ---